operating-function/pallas/doc/COG.md

     other in the written event log.
 This operation is used to allow two different threads to act in concert.

+    Execution and response are atomic; each response map that contains an
+    %ask or %tell will *only* contain an %ask or %tell.
+Unlike all other responses, the runtime will not put as many responses as possible in the event which delivers an %ask or a %tell response.

     Any crash while evaluating `fun` with the arguments will count as crashing the telling cog.